gilbermg/Hola-Mundo/README.md

-# Hola-Mundo
+# Zotsun-Powertrain-Sims
-Gilbert's First

-My name is Gilbert and I am a noob at Github.
-Please help.
-I'm lost and dont know how to use this software at this point in the space-time continuum.
+This repository is dedicated to managing the Matlab/Simulink files used to model the Zotsun's power train